-“‘Blood On My Hands’ being the title track says a lot,” Emanuel Casablanca tells me of his debut album, to be released August 19, 2022 via Kings County Blues.
+“‘Blood On My Hands’ being the title track says a lot,” Emanuel Casablanca tells me of his debut album, out today via Kings County Blues.
 The 16-song collection lays bare his abilities as a singer, songwriter, and instrumentalist as well as bridges the gulf between the case-hardened persona and one’s inner life.
 “I have done and been involved in some things that I am not particularly proud of and I truly believe that pieces of it are displayed in this record.”

 To help further explore this concept of exorcizing demons, Casablanca enlisted guitar greats Albert Castiglia, Eric Gales, and Paul Gilbert; vocalist Kat Riggins and saxophone player Jimmy Carpenter.
 Blood on My Hands consists of tracks that he began writing back in 2017 with the hope he would have the record completed by 2019.
 Since Covid forced him to take his time, he decided to fine-tune his craft.
 “I felt that If I had to be in quarantine, then I might as well use my time as wisely as possible.
 I wrote, re-wrote and developed my music as much as I felt I could and then recorded the songs.”